 The Cervical Screening Test has replaced the two-yearly Pap test and is more accurate at detecting HPV.
 The Pap test used to look for cell changes in the cervix, whereas the new Cervical Screening Test looks for HPV which can lead to cell changes in the cervix.
 For more information about HPV and cervical cancer, go to http://www.cancerscreening.gov.au/internet/screening/publishing.nsf/Content/about-HPV-and-cervical-cancer

 Chemicals in tobacco may damage the cells of the cervix and make cancer more likely to develop.

-Cervical cancer is more common among women who don’t have regular Pap tests.
+Cervical cancer is more common among women who don’t have regular Cervical Screening Tests.

-All women who have ever had sex should have a Pap test every 2 years between the ages of 18 and 70.
-The Pap test increases the likelihood of identifying precancerous cells.
+All women who have ever had sex should have a Cervical Screening Test every 5 years between the ages of 25 and 74.
+The Cervical Screening Test detects the HPV virus which can lead to cell changes in the cervix.
 This means that precancerous cells can be removed or treated as early as possible, which reduces the risk of developing invasive cervical cancer.

-Regular Pap tests are important, even if you have been vaccinated against HPV.
+Regular Cervical Screening Tests are important, even if you have been vaccinated against HPV.

 Cervical cancer mainly occurs in women over 35 years old and is less common in women under 25.
 Around 70% of cervical cancers are diagnosed in women under 60 years old.

 Using contraceptive pills (also called birth control pills, or the ‘pill’) for 5 or more years may increase the risk of cervical cancer in women who also have HPV infection.
 This risk decreases quickly if you stop using the pill.